Canal Street station (New York City Subway): Mainline platforms (upper level)

 The center tracks, which have never seen revenue service, begin at the unused lower level of City Hall and run north to here, dead-ending at bumper blocks about two-thirds of the way through.
 The center tracks can be used for layups, but this use has been completely made redundant with the nearby City Hall lower level being used as a layup yard instead.
+There is a fare control area adjacent to each of the platforms, which in turn contains exit stairways that ascend to the corners of Broadway and Canal Street.
+The southbound platform's exits are on the western corners of that intersection, while the northbound platform's exits are on the eastern corners.
+In addition, a stair from each platform descends to an underpass, which leads to a crossover at the western end of the Bridge Line platforms.
+The northbound fare-control area also has a ramp leading to this passageway.

 Bridge Line platforms (lower level)

-The Canal Street station on the Manhattan Bridge route has two tracks and two side platforms.
-When it originally opened, this station was known as Broadway.
-The N stops here at all times except late nights, while the Q stops here at all times.
-Although technically located on the BMT Broadway Line, it was originally a distinct station from the main line, as the two stations were not directly connected.
-It is located on the lower level and oriented perpendicular to the other portions of the complex.

-The original tile on this station read simply "Broadway" and there was a small either wood or metal sign attached to the wall beneath the tile name that read "Canal Street."